fulup-bzh/RangeSlider/README.md

       <!-- Angular Scope Variables -->
       callback="myCallBack"                    // $scope.myCallBack(sliderhandle) is called when ever slider handle blur formatter="SliderFormatCB"               // $scope.myFormatter(value, sliderid) when exist is call when ever slider handle moves.
-Should return external form of slider value. ng-model="xxxxxx"                        // Must exists.
-It is the angular variable model for a given slider start-at="ScopeVar"                      // Dynamic limitation when slider is constrains by an external componant [ex: check in/out] stop-at="ScopeVar"                       // Idem but for end.
+Should return external form of slider value. ng-model="xxxxxx"                        // xxx Must be defined, script will store a new RangerObject within provided ng-model variable. start-at="ScopeVar"                      // Dynamic limitation when slider is constrains by an external componant [ex: check in/out] stop-at="ScopeVar"                       // Idem but for end.